gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

       `terraform` like `required_var_files`, only any files that do not exist are ignored.

 - `before_hook` (block): Nested blocks used to specify command hooks that should be run before `terraform` is called.
-  Hooks run from the terragrunt configuration directory (the directory where `terragrunt.hcl` lives).
+  Hooks run from the directory with the terraform module, except for hooks related to `terragrunt-read-config` and `init-from-module`.
+These hooks run in the terragrunt configuration directory (the directory where `terragrunt.hcl` lives).
   Supports the following arguments:
     - `commands` (required) : A list of `terraform` sub commands for which the hook should run before.
     - `execute` (required) : A list of command and arguments that should be run as the hook.
 For example, if `execute` is set as
       `["echo", "Foo"]`, the command `echo Foo` will be run.
     - `run_on_error` (optional) : If set to true, this hook will run even if a previous hook hit an error, or in the case of "after" hooks, if the Terraform command hit an error.
 Default is false.
-    - `init-from-module` and `init`: This is not an argument, but a special name you can use for hooks that run during initialization.
-There are two stages of initialization: one is to download [remote configurations](https://terragrunt.gruntwork.io/use-cases/keep-your-terraform-code-dry/) using `go-getter`; the other is [Auto-Init](https://terragrunt.gruntwork.io/docs/features/auto-init/), which configures the backend and downloads provider plugins and modules.
-If you wish to execute a hook when Terragrunt is using `go-getter` to download remote configurations, name the hook `init-from-module`.
-If you wish to execute a hook when Terragrunt is using terraform `init` for Auto-Init, name the hook `init`.

 - `after_hook` (block): Nested blocks used to specify command hooks that should be run after `terraform` is called.
   Hooks run from the terragrunt configuration directory (the directory where `terragrunt.hcl` lives).
 Supports the same arguments as `before_hook`.

+In addition to supporting before and after hooks for all terraform commands, the following specialized hooks are also
+supported:

+- `terragrunt-read-config` (after hook only): `terragrunt-read-config` is a special hook command that you can use with the `after_hook` subblock to run an action immediately after terragrunt finishes loading the config.
+This hook will run on every invocation of terragrunt.
+Note that you can only use this hook with `after_hooks`.
+Any `before_hooks` with the command `terragrunt-read-config` will be ignored.
+The working directory for hooks associated with this command will be the terragrunt config directory.

+- `init-from-module` and `init`: Terragrunt has two stages of initialization: one is to download [remote configurations](https://terragrunt.gruntwork.io/use-cases/keep-your-terraform-code-dry/) using `go-getter`; the other is [Auto-Init](https://terragrunt.gruntwork.io/docs/features/auto-init/), which configures the backend and downloads provider plugins and modules.
+If you wish to run a hook when Terragrunt is using `go-getter` to download remote configurations, use `init-from-module` for the command.
+If you wish to execute a hook when Terragrunt is using terraform `init` for Auto-Init, use `init` for the command.
+For example, an `after_hook` for the command `init-from-module` will run after terragrunt clones the module, while an `after_hook` for the command `init` will run after terragrunt runs `terraform init` on the cloned module.
+    - Hooks for both `init-from-module` and `init` only run if the requisite stage needs to run.
+That is, if terragrunt detects that the module is already cloned in the terragrunt cache, this stage will be skipped and thus the hooks will not run.
+Similarly, if terragrunt detects that it does not need to run `init` in the auto init feature, the `init` stage is skipped along with the related hooks.
+    - The working directory for hooks associated with `init-from-module` will run in the terragrunt config directory, while the working directory for hooks associated with `init` will be the terraform module.

 Example: